communa/contracts/README.md

 ```

 # Deployment
-To try out Etherscan verification, you first need to deploy a contract to an Ethereum network that's supported by Etherscan, such as Goerlu.
+To try out Etherscan verification, you first need to deploy a contract to an Ethereum network that's supported by Etherscan, such as Goerli or Polygon.

 In this project, copy the .env.example file to a file named .env, and then edit it to fill in the details.
 Enter your Etherscan API key, your Ropsten node URL (eg from Alchemy), and the private key of the account which will send the deployment transaction.
 With a valid .env file in place, first deploy your contract:

+Goerli
 ```shell
 npx hardhat run --network goerli scripts/deployToken.ts npx hardhat run --network goerli scripts/deployRouter.ts